NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 * `from` - the starting index of the files to return
 * `sortBy` - the fields to sort the files by

-Note this hook was designed to take global filters (e.x the current cohort as `case_filters`) and local filter (the repository filters).
+Note this hook was designed to take global filters (e.x the current cohort as `case_filters`) and local filters (the repository filters).

 Information for a single file can be queried using the `useFileSummary` hook.
-This call is used in the fileView page [portal.gdc.cancer.gov/files/0b5a9e7e-8e2e-4b7a-9b7e-ff5d9c5b2b2b](https://portal.gdc.cancer.gov/files/0b5a9e7e-8e2e-4b7a-9b7e-ff5d9c5b2b2b)
+This call is used in the `File Summary View` page [portal.gdc.cancer.gov/files/0b5a9e7e-8e2e-4b7a-9b7e-ff5d9c5b2b2b](https://portal.gdc.cancer.gov/files/0b5a9e7e-8e2e-4b7a-9b7e-ff5d9c5b2b2b)

 ```typescript
  const { data: { files } = {}, isFetching } = useGetFilesQuery({